 Snickerdoodle Cookie Dough Bites - paleo, grain free, egg free, low carb

 - 1/2 cup almond butter (use coconut butter for AIP - see above notes)

-- 15 drops vanilla liquid stevia (see Homemade Liquid Stevia; see Recipe Notes for substitutes; if desired, sub 2 Tbsp xylitol instead)
+- 15 drops vanilla liquid stevia (see Homemade Liquid Stevia; see Recipe Notes for substitutes; if desired, sub 2 tablespoons low carb sweetener instead)

-- 1/4 tsp salt (optional but really adds a lot!)
+- 1/4 teaspoon salt (optional but really adds a lot!)

 - Put all ingredients, except the topping ingredients, into a bowl.